What Is Parallel Testing?

 When to use Parallel Testing?

 Parallel Testing is best suited for scenarios where there is a large suite of test cases that need to be executed regularly or when there are strict deadlines that require faster test feedback.
+Parallel testing allows teams to perform tests and execute multiple test cases simultaneously, improving both testing speed and coverage.
 Some specific situations where Parallel Testing can be highly beneficial include:

 Regression Testing